 From our Walled Garden, Ice House and Motte to our walking trails and Maze with 1,500 trees; there is something for all.

 For peace and tranquillity visit our beautiful Walled Garden with its distinctive sundials and unique wooden sculptures.
 Its vast range of exotic plants and trees are an inspiration to any gardening enthusiast or anyone simply wanting to relax!
-It also provides a wonderful setting for wedding / civil partnership ceremonies or photographs as well as summer band concerts.
+It also provides a wonderful setting for wedding / civil partnership ceremonies or photographs and summer band concerts, as well as providing an excellent Educational resource.

 There are several gardens within the walled garden including:

 Nothing quite complements a summer's afternoon in the walled garden more than listening to the relaxing sound of a rippling fountain in the pond or watching fish rise gently to take advantage of an unwary insect.
 Some of the aquatic plants worth noting here are: Nymphaea Gladstoniana (Water lily) and Iris Siberica (Marginal water plant).

 2. Rock Garden

 The presence of stone here is an advantage to some of the plants as the rocks retain the suns heat and release it slowly during the night, providing protection from frost and maintaining a relatively warm pocket in the garden for unusual plants to grow.
 Some of the plants worth noting here are:- Sedum Sathulifoliun (Cape Blanco), and Iberis Sempervirens.